karlhorky/github-tricks/readme.md

 ## GitHub Flavored Markdown Linking to Anchors in Other Markdown Files

-Linking to an anchor in a relative Markdown file path (eg. `./windows.md#user-content-xxx`) doesn't currently work on GitHub (Mar 2023).
+Linking to an anchor in a relative Markdown file path in the same repo (eg. `./windows.md#user-content-xxx`) doesn't currently work on GitHub (Mar 2023).
 Probably another bug in GitHub's client-side router, maybe fixed sometime.

 A workaround is to link to the full GitHub URL with a `www.` subdomain - this will cause a redirect to the non-`www.` version, and scroll to the anchor: